aaroneg/netbox-rest-module/README.md

 ## Usage

-> This module is only tested with PowerShell 7 but it'll probably work with Windows Powershell
+> This module only supports PowerShell 7

 We offer a few basic commands for most objects: